sagemathinc/cocalc/notes/final_push.md

 [ ] (2:00?) sometimes GAP broken in deployed vm's:  gap('2') boom!

-[ ] (0:15?)
-UI: when hitting "ctrl-O" to show recent files, tab doesn't get selected, hence page stays fixed so can't scroll my list.

-[ ] (0:30?) `local_hub` -- if we start the sage process for a sage worksheet for any reason, mark all "running" cells as stopped, since they can't be running, and this just confuses the client.
-Start infinite thing running in a worksheet, copy the file, then open -- appears to be running, but isn't.

 [ ] (1:00?) something didn't get properly (monkey) patched:
     sage.interacts.algebra.polar_prime_spiral()

-[ ] (0:30?) upgrade  font-awesome

 [ ] (1:00?) feature request: user way to customize the cursor in text editor (vertical line instead of block)